ONE DAY IN TRANSYLVANIA

 With so many pretty pastel houses and trendy cafes, it’s no wonder I enjoyed Brasov.
 If you’re in need of coffee while visiting, check out Ted’s Coffee Co- great lattes.

-Have you ever visited Romania?
+Have you ever visited Transylvania?
 Is it on your list of destinations to make it to one day?